inesita-rb/inesita-rb.github.io/source/includes/_router.md

 # Router

-`Router` is an component but also an injection.
+`Router` is a `component`, but also an `injection`.
 It's a separate gem named `inesita-router`.

-With router you are able to render components tree depending on current URL.
+With router you are able to render the component tree depending on current URL.

 ```ruby
 class Router